testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #draft`

+:white_check_mark:  **Do:** The timing when the tests clean the database, determines the test's

-:white_check_mark:  **Do:** This is an open discussion in the testing community, when should test data get cleaned out: after each test, each suite, use transactions or just clean in the end.
+This is an open discussion in the testing community, when should test data get cleaned out: after each test, each suite, use transactions or just clean in the end.
 Any options has unpleasant implications, cleaning in the end is the best amont the worst.
 Any option but clean in the end will lead to a significant implication.
 In multi-process runner, trying to clean-out after each test or test suite (i.e. file) might result in deleting data to other executing process.
 Cleaning in the end scores best in terms of performance but might trigger collission between tests - Overcome this by adding some randomness to your test data.
 Some randomness is anyway needed for unique columns.

-Include the comparison table, mention transactions, chances of catching bugs
+Include the comparison table, mention transactions, chances of catching bugs, randomness

 <br/>